oze4/node-api-jwt/README.md

 ## Notes

 This project uses MongoDB to store User accounts.
 Users can register accoounts to access protected routes via JWT.
+We use `bcrypt` to salt and hash passwords before storing in Mongo.

 ## Setup